W3-Engineers-Ltd/Radiant/CONTRIBUTING.md

 ### Pull requests

-First of all. beego follow the gitflow.
+First of all. radiant follow the gitflow.
 So please send you pull request to **develop** branch.
 We will close the pull request to master branch.

 We are always happy to receive pull requests, and do our best to review them as fast as possible.
 Not sure if that typo